Azure-Samples/semantic-kernel-rag-chat/README.md

     In addition, use the commands below to configure .NET User Secrets and then securely store your OpenAI API key.
     ```bash
     dotnet add package Microsoft.Extensions.Configuration.UserSecrets
-    dotnet user-secrets init --id MySemanticKernelChatFunction
+    dotnet user-secrets init --id semantic-kernel-rag-chat
     dotnet user-secrets set "OPENAI_APIKEY" "..."
     ```

-    > Make sure to specify `MySemanticKernelChatFunction` as the `--id` parameter.
+    > Make sure to specify `semantic-kernel-rag-chat` as the `--id` parameter.
 This will enable you to access your secrets from any of the projects in this repository.

 1. Back in your Azure Function project in Visual Studio Code, open the `Program.cs` file and replace everything in the file with the content below.
     > This updates the `HostBuilder` to read configuration variables from user secrets and sets up a reference to the SK runtime.